abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 The `DiscreteTriggers` array property specifies the values of metric which will trip the trigger, if the `TriggerType` is discrete and `DiscreteTriggerCondition` is specified.

 * `Value` - the value of the threshold
-* `DwellTimems` - the duration in the triggering state before the trigger is invoked
+* `DwellTimems` - the duration that the trigger has tripped before the trigger action is invoked
 * `Severity` - The value of the `Severity` property within the alert Event Message

 ### MetricProperties